About Our School

 - Eligible for the ‘Program for Students with Disabilities’ (PSD).

-- Assessment Australia are contracted by the Department of Education to coordinate PSD assessments that include an IQ Assessment and Vineland.
-Current therapy and/or medical reports are required to provide evidence for a child’s application along with an Educational Needs Questionnaire.
+- Assessment Australia are contracted by the Department of Education to coordinate assessments that include an IQ Assessment and Vineland.
+Current therapy and/or medical reports are required to provide evidence for a child’s application.
 Many families have NDIS therapists who can assist by providing reports such as Speech, Occupational Therapy and Physiotherapy.
-The Principal or Assistant Principal will step families through the PSD application process.
+The Principal or Assistant Principal will step families through the DIP application process.

 Are enrolments open?

-- All enrolments for term one, 2020 should be finalised by 1st November, 2019.
+- All enrolments for this year are open.
+Enrolments should be finalised by 1st November, 2025.
 Late enrolments will be considered on a case by case basis.

 Is there a bus service?